magnolett/UniversityProject/README.md

     * Coordinator can register teachers, students and disciplines.
 He can also consult them all (*admin*);
     * Teachers can register grades, update them and consult his students;
     * Students can only consult his grades, and cry (*smile*);
+    2. We have a login screen, where we have an autentication (separating screens by our objects);
+    3. We have a validation class too;

  ###### In Construction!